Campeche, Mexico’s historic walled city, capital of the State of Campeche and UNESCO WORLD HERITAGE SITE

 And the Iglesia de San Roque y San Francisquito:

-The walled port city of Campeche, considered safe up until that time, began to come under attack and seeing that it could not thwart a naval attack, in 1771 began the construction of 2 forts, along the coast.
-Fuerte de San Miguel and the Fuerte de San José el Alto, which I went to visit.
+The walled port city of Campeche, considered safe up until that time, began to come under attack.
+In 1771, construction started on 2 forts, Fuerte de San José el Alto and the Fuerte de San Miguel.

-Note the curved entry path, which stopped invaders from coming along with a battering ram.
-Not shown here is the moat, portcullis and draw bridge:
+Note the curved entry path at the Fuerte de San José, which stopped invaders from coming along with a battering ram.
+Not shown here is the moat, portcullis and drawbridge:

 Fuerte de San José el Alto: